 Would it work during the day when the sun is out?

-Yes in would, in theory.
-It would work till the sun when behind a cloud and then it would stop working……
+Yes it would, in theory.
+It would work till the sun went behind a cloud and then it would stop working……

 It’s both the invertor and the battery!
 The idea of the generator is it is charged from the solar panels and can hold that power in its battery.
 To be then used as it when its required.